SKGrogg/exercise-app/README.md

 This app served as my final project for Intermediate Python Programming at the University of Chicago in August of 2021.

 The app was built using FastAPI, and runs on Python and HTML.
-It was completed over the span of roughly four weeks, with the focus being primarily on back-end functionality.
+It was completed over the span of roughly four weeks, with the focus being on back-end functionality and not User Interface.
 See below for the outlines of the original proposals and instructions on using the app.

 A video walkthrough of the app and its expected functionality can be found here: https://www.youtube.com/watch?v=Wh1XKuhHl7Q